brandur/sorg/content/drafts/http-transactions.md

 These loops will be more expensive than usual, but again, we're protecting ourselves against an unusual race.
-In practice, unless callers are particularly contentious, it should rarely occur.
+In practice, unless callers are particularly contentious, it'll rarely occur.

-Gems like [Sequel][sequel] can handle this for you automatically (this will behave similarly to the loop above):
+Gems like [Sequel][sequel] can handle this for you automatically (this code will behave similarly to the loop above):

 ``` ruby